Krishna II

 Krishna II (r.
-878–914 CE) ascended the Rashtrakuta throne after the demise of his illustrious father Amoghavarsha I Nrupatunga.
+878–914 CE), also known as Akālavarṣa, was the Rashtrakuta emperor from 878 to 914.
+He ascended the Rashtrakuta throne after the demise of his illustrious father Amoghavarsha Nrupatunga.
 His queen was a Haihaya princess of Chedi called Mahadevi.
 From the chronology of inscriptions that mention the name of this emperor, it seems Krishna II may have started to rule even during the lifetime of his father.
 The fact that Amoghavarsha in his last years renounced the affairs of the state in dharmic pursuits supports this claim.
 The reign of emperor Krishna II saw significant advances in literature, although in the affairs of expansion of the empire, his reign was mixed.
-During his reign he cultivated matrimonial alliance with Chedis to form military gain.
+During his reign he cultivated a matrimonial alliance with the Chedis to form military gains.

 Vengi affairs

 His reign was one of mixed fortunes.
 He suffered some reversals against the Eastern Chalukyas ruled by King Gunaga Vijayaditya III whose commander pursued Krishna II to central India.
 After the death of Vijayaditya III, Krishna II continued hostilities against Chalukya Bhima I in 892 and succeeded in defeating him and taking him prisoner.
 However, Bhima I later freed himself and pushed back the Rashtrakutas from Vengi and crowned himself king.
 A few years later, Krishna II suffered two more defeats at the hands of the Vengi Chalukyas at Niravadyapura and Peruvanguru.
 However other sources claim Krishna II conquered Andhra.